-Read on to learn more about how to get qualified and what your future role entails.
+Read on to learn more about how to get qualified for dental nurse jobs and what your future role entails.

 Getting the Qualifications

-While you can train to become a fully qualified dental nurse through apprenticeship as a trainee dental nurse, it can take two years.
+While you can train to become a fully qualified dental nurse through a dental nurse apprenticeship as a trainee dental nurse, it can take two years.
 Or more depending on the hours you’re available to work.

-However, there are a number of distance learning courses available.
+However, there are a number of distance learning courses available that will get you qualified for dental nurse jobs.
 Before you enrol check that the course is – at the very least – recognised by the GDC.
-Otherwise you find yourself with a qualification that doesn’t get you the job you want.
+Otherwise, you will find yourself with a qualification that doesn’t get you the job you want.

-Course requirements vary from course to course but a minimum 2 GCSEs (C grade or above) in English language and maths or a science subject is usually the standard.
+Dental nurse course requirements vary from course to course but a minimum 2 GCSEs (C grade or above) in English Language and Maths or a Science subject is usually the standard.

 This will give you equivalent qualifications and can be completed within 8 weeks.

-Assuming you can meet the minimum requirements then you can embark on your course.
+Assuming you can meet the minimum requirements then you can embark on your dental nursing course.

 The NEBDN National Diploma in Dental Nursing is a General Dental Council (GDC) recognised dental nursing qualification which covers all outcomes described within the GDC Preparing to Practice document.

-In order to qualify you will need to complete two assessments.
+In order to qualify from this dental nurse course, you will need to complete two assessments.
 The first is a workplace assessment, with a complete record of experience.
-You will be embedded within a dentistry team and get vital hands on experience.
+You will be embedded within a dentistry team and get vital hands-on experience.

-The second part is a written and practical assessment that allows you to demonstrate your knowledge and decision-making abilities.
+The second part is a written and practical assessment that allows you to demonstrate your dental nursing knowledge and decision-making abilities.

-Pass both of these assignments and you will be a full qualified dental nurse.
+Pass both of these assignments and you will be a fully qualified dental nurse.

-Becoming a qualified dental nurse via a distance learning provider allows you to study based on your personal circumstances.
+Becoming a qualified dental nurse via a distance learning provider, as opposed to a dental nurse apprenticeship, allows you to study based on your personal circumstances.

 You can study while you work – and juggle your home life.
-So, you don’t have to make any financial sacrifices while you’re working towards your new career.
+So, you don’t have to make any financial sacrifices while you’re working towards your new dental nursing career.

-You equally can work your way through your course materials as quickly as you’d like.
-Because all your learning materials are available throughout the course, you can go back and reread at your leisure.
+You equally can work your way through your dental nursing course materials as quickly as you’d like.
+Because all your learning materials are available throughout the course, you can go back and reread them at your leisure.

-This is especially useful when it comes to revision ahead of your assessments.
+This is especially useful when it comes to revision ahead of your dental nursing assessments.

 There are no physical classes to attend and you don’t have to wait for the start of term to begin learning.
 You can just enrol and get going.

-This also means you can complete the course in less time too.
-On average distance learners complete a one-year course within 9 months.
+This also means you can complete the dental nurse course in less time too.
+On average distance learners complete a two-year course within 9 months.
 There’s also research to suggest that online learners retain 5 times the information when compared to a traditional setting.

-So, you’ll be able to qualify faster and retain significantly more of the information.
+So, you’ll be able to qualify as a dental nurse faster and retain significantly more of the information.

 Once you have gained your qualification you will have the option of working in either a dental practice (private or NHS) or in a hospital setting.

-In the latter case your role will be surgery orientated, assisting with major extractions and other operations.
+In the latter case, your dental nursing role will be surgery orientated, assisting with major extractions and other operations.
 However, you will require a further certificate in dental sedation in order to assist in dental procedures when anaesthetic is being used.

-These will help you to move into other areas of dental nursing and with further study could lead to a career as a dental hygienist.
+These will help you to move into other areas of dental nursing, help you boost your dental nurse salary, and with further study, could lead to a career as a dental hygienist.

 This is an important role as it primarily supports the vulnerable or those with disabilities whose oral hygiene would suffer without care.

-Your role would be to assess their dental hygiene and make recommendations for treatment should any be required.
+Your dental nursing role in this instance would be to assess their dental hygiene and make recommendations for treatment should any be required.

 There are relatively few community dental nurses but they play an important part in maintaining people’s oral hygiene.

-However, at the start of your career your days will be a little more routine.
-Although you will be required to assist in a range of different treatments your core responsibilities will look a little like this:
+However, at the start of your dental nurse career, your days will be a little more routine.
+Although you will be required to assist in a range of different treatments your core responsibilities as a dental nurse will look a little like this:

 - Preparing and passing instruments to the dentist or hygienist